RamandeepKaurKainth/mkdocs-Comm2216/docs/index.md

 The documentation assumes the following:

-* **Basic design skills**- you should understand a simple layout concepts (e.g., spacing, alignment) and have some familiarity with tools like Canva or Sketch.
+* **Basic design skills**- you should understand a simple layout concepts (e.g., spacing, alignment) and have some familiarity with tools like Canva's or Sketch.

 * **Ability to use a browser**- you're comforatbale navigating websites and using basic shortcuts(e.g., Ctrl + C to copy).